-Angela Merkel to Theresa May: 10 women leaders in politics who rule the world
+These are just 10 of the women who rule the world today

 Tsai Ing-wen

-President of the Republic of China since 2016
+President of Taiwan since 2016

 Tsai Ing-wen is the first unmarried president, the first to be popularly elected without having served as the Mayor of Taipei.
-(Source: Office of the President, Republic of China/Wikimedia Commons)Tsai Ing-wen is the current President of the Republic of China, also known as Taiwan, since May 20, 2016.
+(Source: Office of the President, Republic of China/Wikimedia Commons)Tsai Ing-wen is the current President of Taiwan, since May 20, 2016.
 The 61-year-old Taiwanese politician was the first woman to be elected to the office and the seventh president of the Republic of China under the 1947 Constitution.
 Tsai is the first unmarried president, the first to be popularly elected without having served as the Mayor of Taipei, the capital of Taiwan and also, the first, who has never held and elected an executive post before the presidency.

 Sheikh Hasina